AlexanderHott/rocksdb-memtable-switching/workload-gen/README.md

 ## TODO

-- change key types
-  - string, int
-- point queries based on existing or non existing keys
+- [ ] point queries based on existing or non existing keys. generate in batches
-- range delete impl
-- different distributions
+- [ ] different distributions